s-victor/TinyPedal/docs/customization.md

     Total minutes
 Show total minutes can run based on `Total race fuel` value.

+    Starting fuel
+Set starting fuel for calculating `Average refueling` per pit stop.
+If the value is set to `0`, `Tank capacity` will be used instead.
+Maximum value cannot exceed `Tank capacity`.

     Average refueling
 Show average refueling per pit stop and warning color if value exceeds `Tank capacity`.